Diptadip/ChatterFly/README.md

 ## Features of the App

  - Simple, Easy to use UI.
- - Hassle free authentication using email and password.
+ - Hassle-free authentication using email and password.
- - Lets user upload a display image or avatar.
+ - Lets the user upload a display image or avatar.
- - Provides realtime text chat with other users.
+ - Provides real-time text chat with other users.
- - Users can search other available users.
+ - Users can search for other available users.
  - Allows sending images.

 ## TODO